scottylabs-labrador/green/README.md

 ## Project Structure

-Green uses React Native/Expo for frontend, MongoDB for storage, and a Python FastAPI server for running OCR on receipts.
+Green uses React Native/Expo for frontend, Firebase for storage, and a Python FastAPI server for running OCR on receipts.

 Pages are in `app`.
 Adding a new file there will automatically create a new route.